 5. Make sure that you are determining and measuring key performance indicators of your business very well,

-7. Look at your conversion rates to evaluate the effectiveness of email marketing campaigns, since 60% of email marketers do,
+7. Look at your conversion rates to evaluate the effectiveness of email marketing campaigns

-8. Interpret your email marketing returns separately: direct return (revenue, and conversion) or indirect return (the difference in subscriber activities, and company awareness),
+10. Interpret your email marketing returns separately: direct return (revenue and conversion) or indirect return (the difference in subscriber activities and company awareness),

-You can make the process of email marketing ROI calculation easier and faster by using the best online calculator: Popupsmart’s Email Marketing ROI Calculator.
+You can make the process of email marketing ROI calculation easier and faster by using the Email Marketing ROI Calculator powered by Popupsmart.

-To see if you are doing email marketing right, let’s enter your values in the input fields, and interpret the results together:
+To see if you are doing email marketing right, enter your values in the input fields and interpret the results in the result fields.

-Calculate your Email Marketing ROI: Choose your preferred currency from the list appearing when you click the arrow.
+Select Preferred Currency: Choose your preferred currency from the list that appears when you click the arrow.

-Send Volume: Enter the total number of subscribers in your email list received your email campaigns.
-Excluding bounced emails would provide you a more convenient conclusion.
+Email Send Volume: Enter the total number of subscribers in your email list who received your email campaigns.
+Excluding bounced emails will provide you with a more convenient conclusion.

 Click-Through Rate: Enter the click-through rate of your email marketing campaign.
 It is the percentage of subscribers who opened and clicked the call-to-action in the email.
 CTR is also presented in the dashboard of your ESP.

 Conversion Rate: Write the conversion rate of your email marketing campaign.
-It is the percentage of subscribers who opened your email, clicked the call-to-action in the message, and take the desired action of your business.
-Conversion rate may be obtained through Google Analytics.
+It is the percentage of subscribers who opened your email, clicked the call-to-action in the message, and took the desired action of your business.
+The conversion rate may be obtained through Google Analytics.

 Number of Openings: It represents how many subscribers opened your email in their inboxes.
-Number of openings is calculated as the send volume times email open rate.
+The number of openings is calculated as the send volume times email open rate.

 Number of Conversions: It indicates how many conversions you have obtained from the email marketing campaign.
-Number of conversions is the number of people who reached your website through the call-to-action in your email and took the desired action of your business like purchasing a product.
+The number of conversions is the number of people who reached your website through the call-to-action in your email and took the desired action of your business, like purchasing a product.

-Revenue: It is the total revenue of online sales that came directly from the email marketing campaign.
-Revenue is estimated as total number of conversions times average value of a conversion.
+Revenue: It is the total revenue of online sales that comes directly from the email marketing campaign.
+Revenue is estimated as the total number of conversions times the average value of a conversion.

 Profit: It demonstrates the profit obtained from the email marketing campaign.
-Profit is calculated as total expenses of the campaign subtracted by total revenue.
+Profit is calculated as the total expenses of the campaign subtracted from total revenue.

 Cost per Open Email (CPO): It shows how much you have paid to make one customer open the email.
 To keep this number low, you should send emails to those who really want them.

-Cost per Conversion (CPC): It indicates how much obtaining a customer making a successful conversion actually costs to you.
-To make this expense low, you need to offer something irresistible to ones who have landed your website through a click.
+Cost per Conversion (CPC): It indicates how much obtaining a customer and making a successful conversion actually costs you.
+To lower this expense, you need to offer something irresistible to those who have landed on your website through a click.

 ROI: It is the percentage of return for the email marketing campaign.
 For instance, if your ROI is presented as 3200%, it means that you have earned $32 for every $1 spent on this campaign.

-Conversions to Break Even: It tells you the significant number of conversions to obtain zero profit but no loss.
+Conversions to Break Even: It tells you the significant number of conversions to obtain zero profit and no loss.